Kaitlin Jacobson's poem "crooked smile"” won the 23rd annual Vázquez-Valarezo Poetry Award at Augustana.

 Naeseth Writing Scholarship

 The Naeseth Writing Scholarship is awarded to students who show exceptional promise as writers and English majors.
-Each year, Augustana awards several Naeseth Writing Scholarships in amounts of $1,000, renewable annually, to students who participate in the Academic Departmental Open House and Scholarship Competitionon campus.
+Each year, Augustana awards several Naeseth Writing Scholarships in amounts of $1,000, renewable annually, to students who participate in one of the Academic Scholarship Days on campus.
 The event provides students the opportunity to learn more about the English department and then, write an essay to compete for the scholarship award.

 Tredway Library Prize for First-Year Research